sitandr/conchord/README.md

 # Features

-I was quite amazed with general idea of `chordx`, but a bit frustated with implementation, so I decided to quickly rewrite my old js code to typst.
+I was quite amazed with general idea of [chordx](https://github.com/ljgago/typst-chords), but a bit frustated with implementation, so I decided to quickly rewrite my old js code to typst.
 I use `cetz` there, so code is quite clean.

-> Note: This package doesn't use any peice of `chordx`, only the general idea is used.
+> Note: This package doesn't use any peice of [chordx](https://github.com/ljgago/typst-chords), only the general idea is used.

 Brief comparison may be seen there, some concepts explained below: